So you’re thinking about becoming a Yachtie?

 Job roles for new Yachties

 Yachties new to the industry (also known as ‘Green’ Yachties) will traditionally apply for entry levels roles, which are Yacht Deckhands or Yacht Stewardesses.

 These are both very different jobs, so you need to be sure which one you want to do and start training for that career path.

 Yacht Stewardess (Stew)

-A Yacht Stewardess, or Steward if you’re a guy, looks after the interior of the yacht.
+A Stewardess, or Steward, looks after the interior of the yacht.
 This means anything that happens inside the boat, you will be responsible for it.

 Think of any job in the hospitality industry and then combine it into one role on a yacht, that is what you will be doing.

-From making beds, doing the laundry and cleaning, to serving food and hosting dinner, you will do it all to a 5-star standard.
-Anything less than perfect and your guests won’t be satisfied.
+From making beds, doing the laundry, cleaning, serving food, and hosting dinner, you will do it all to a 5-star standard.
+Anything less than perfect, and your guests won’t be satisfied.